Welcome to Stripe.

 1. Payment Services Overview

 Stripe provides you Payment Services through various Financial Services Providers, including Stripe Payments Company (“SPC”).
 Payment Services allow you to accept payment from your Customers for Transactions.
 We may limit or refuse to process Charges (as defined below) for any Prohibited Businesses, or for Charges submitted in violation of this Agreement.
-To use the Payment Services, you must also accept separate agreements with the Financial Services Providers indicated in Section 5.
-This Agreement incorporates the Financial Services Provider agreements as addenda.
+To use the Payment Services, you must also accept separate agreements with the Financial Services Providers and payment method providers as described in Section 5.

 The following terms used in this section relate to your use of Payment Services: